-To obtain fast and approximate results, an expedited leaching of the refuse can take place in 10 cm diameter columns about 1 m in height with a filtrating layer in the bottom part.
-In two weeks approximate results on maximum concentrations of particular components passing to groundwater in optimal conditions can be obtained, and the amount of leachable pollutants per unit of mass of stored wastes.
+To obtain fast and approximate results, leaching of the refuse can take place in 10 cm diameter columns about 1 m in height with a filtrating layer in the bottom part.
+In two weeks approximate results on maximum concentrations of particular components passing to groundwater in optimal conditions can be obtained, and the amount of leachable pollutants per one tone (or m3) of stored wastes.
 In interpretation of these results caution is recommended where solubility may be impacted by increased time.

-It is recommended that lysimetric tests be performed for planning before commencing storage, and short tests be performed during storage to determine variability of the stored material.
+It is recommended that lysimetric tests be performed for planning before commencing storage, and short tests be performed during operations to determine variability of the stored.